hanchenresearch/MKTG3509ANALYTICS/README.md

-# MKTG3509 Customer Data Analytics Portfolio (Please use the link to your own Colab notebook under each module).
+# MKTG3509 Customer Data Analytics Portfolio (Please use the link to your own Colab notebook under each module)
 This is the portfolio of all class assignments I have completed in MKTG3509 Customer Data Analytics.
 There are a total of 11 assignments, one for each module.

 ## My Résumé